TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-helm.md

 ## Introduction

-To install the portal using helm chart, you need to take the following steps:
+To install the portal using helm charts, you need to take the following steps:

 - Create the `tyk-enterprise-portal-conf` secret
 - Specify config settings for the portal in `values.yaml`